Decrease in alcohol use disorder hospitalizations in Brazil: what does it mean?

 Results

-During 2015 to 2020, 298,735 hospitalizations for AUD were recorded.
-Most of the hospitalizations were male (88.8%).
-Individuals aged 60 years and older represented 11.7% of our cohort.
+From 2015 to 2020, 298,735 hospitalizations for AUD were recorded.
+Most of the patients admitted for AUD were male (88.8%).
+Individuals aged 60 years and older accounted for 11.7% of our cohort.
 The highest concentration of hospitalizations occurred in the South region (40.1%).
 The rate of hospitalizations per hospital bed remained relatively constant.
-The number of CAPS has a negative effect on SUS psychiatric beds in Brazil (average effect -22.31 [95% CI -26.92 to -17.70]).
-Psychiatric beds have a positive effect on AUD hospitalizations in the country (average effect 1.82 [95% CI 0.91 to 2.74]).
+The number of CAPS has a negative effect on SUS psychiatric beds in Brazil (average effect -22.31 [95% confidence interval {95%CI} -26.92, -17.70]).
+Psychiatric beds have a positive effect on AUD hospitalizations in the country (average effect 1.82 [95%CI 0.91, 2.74]).

 Keywords